International Shipments

 ---|---|---|---|

 taxable_entity_type | enumerated string | ✔ | The taxable entity type for this tax item.
-Valid values include the following: shipper - The shipper is responsible for this tax. recipient - The recipient of the shipment is responsible for this tax. ior - The importer of record is responsible for the tax. |
+Valid values include: shipper - The shipper is responsible for this tax. recipient - The recipient of the shipment is responsible for this tax. ior - The importer of record is responsible for the tax. |

-value | string | ✔ | The value of the identifier. |
+value | string | ✔ | The actual tax id number. |

 issuing_authority | string | ✔ | The authority that issued this tax.
 This must be a valid 2-character ISO 3166 Alpha 2 country code. |